Chloe Knox, President

 Douglas Maggs, Vice President for Speakers

 Douglas Maggs ’23 is from Arlington, Virginia.
 He graduated from Harvard College in 2017.
 Before law school, Douglas earned a master’s degree in Classical Art & Archaeology in 2018 from the University of Edinburgh in Scotland.
 He also worked as an economic analyst at Criterion Economics in Washington, D.C.
 Douglas spent his 1L summer as an intern for Judge Carl Nichols of the District Court for the District of Columbia.
 At UVA, he is a member of the Virginia Journal of International Law, the Moot Court and Mock Trial teams, and the Law Christian Fellowship.
-In his free time, Douglas enjoys hiking, canoeing, and working on and restoring classic cars
+In his free time, Douglas enjoys hiking, canoeing, and working on and restoring classic cars.
+After graduation, he will clerk for the Honorable Allison H. Eid of the United States Court of Appeals for the Tenth Circuit.

 Ryan Kurtiak, Vice President for Communications